wizd3/Twittizzle/README.md

 - [x] User can log in.
 (1pt)
 - [x] User can log out.
 (1pt)
 - [x] User stays logged in across restarts.
 (1pt)
-- [ ] User can view tweets with the user profile picture, username, and tweet text.
+- [x] User can view tweets with the user profile picture, username, and tweet text.
 (6pts)

-      Note: there is an error when using the api to retrieve the tweets.
-The error is related to the accessibility of my developer account.
-However, this feature is implemented programmatically, so it should work by using different key token.

 The following **bonus** features are implemented: